loco

-Good news: You can now access your health data with any approved consumer health apps.
+Access your medical data with approved consumer health apps

-The CMS-9115-F Final Rule applies to the following covered entities.
+The CMS-9115-F Final Rule applies to these health plan categories:

-• Medicare Advantage Organization and Medicaid Managed Care Plans (Geisinger Gold)
+• Geisinger Gold (Medicare Advantage Organization and Medicaid Managed Care Plans)

-• CHIP Agencies and CHIP Managed Care Entities (GHP Kids)
+• GHP Kids (CHIP Agencies and CHIP Managed Care Entities)

-• Issuers of Qualified Health Plans (QHP) on the Federally facilitated Exchanges (Geisinger Marketplace)
+• Geisinger Marketplace [issuers of Qualified Health Plans (QHP) on the federally facilitated Exchanges]

 • Federal Employees Health Benefits (FEHB)

-Starting July 1, 2021, if you’re a member of any of the above categories of health plans and you consent, we’ll make your health data available on any approved third-party app(s) within 1 business day.
+If you're a member of any of these plan categories and you consent, your health data can be made available on any approved third-party app(s) within 1 business day.

 Right to share data with third-party app(s)

-You can grant consent to share your health data with any chosen third party app starting from July 1, 2021.
-When you consent, we are required to make your health data available to the third-party app within 1 business day.
+You can grant consent to share your health data with any chosen third-party app starting July 1, 2021.
+When you consent, we're required to make your health data available to the third-party app within 1 business day.

 Right to revoke at any time

-Think your data is unsafe with the third-party app — or just want to stop accessing your data on the third-party app?
-No problem.
-You can immediately revoke the access granted to the app by calling GHP customer care team or the number on the back of your member ID card.
+If you think your data is unsafe with the third-party app, or you want to stop accessing your data on the third-party app, you can immediately revoke the access granted to the app.
+Call the GHP Customer Care team or the number on the back of your member ID card.

 Right to appoint an authorized personal representative